Updates to this policy will be published on our website or are available on request.

 Please note: We do not share your information for marketing purposes with anyone outside of the Endsleigh group of companies.

 When you ask us for an insurance quotation, we will ask a credit reference agency to provide your credit score, which you too can obtain from any credit reference agency.
 The information we receive as a result is based on public data including the edited electoral roll, county court judgements, Scottish decrees and bankruptcy registers.
 This quotation search is recorded by the credit reference agency but does not affect your credit score.
+You can find out further information about how the Credit Agencies collect and use personal data at www.callcredit.co.uk/crain.

 When you ask us for an insurance quotation we will carry out anti-fraud checks to validate your application.
 We will search third party fraud prevention and detection databases, and if we suspect fraud, Endsleigh or insurers can decline to offer you insurance.